routup/routup/README.md

 - 🚀 high performance routing
 - 🧰 response & request helpers/utilities
+- 💼 extendable & compact
 - 🛫 named route parameters
 - 📁 nestable routers
 - 😌 define one or many (error-) middlewares
 - ✨ promise support for route- & middleware-handlers
 - 👕 TypeScript fully supported
+- 🤏 Minimalistic to fit into any solution with minimum overhead
 - & much more

 ## Usage